PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-We store this stream of events in a table, and let users analyse it with bespoke tools like "trends", "retention", "persons" or "live events".
+We store this stream of events in a table in ClickHouse, and let users analyse it with bespoke tools like "trends", "retention", "persons" or "live events".

 For example, you can: